hako-mikan/sd-webui-supermerger/README.md

 ## Generation Parameters
 You can also set the conditions for image generation here.
 If values are set here, they will take priority.

-## Exclude
+## Include/Exclude
-When merging, you can set blocks that you want to exclude.
-Blocks set here will not be merged.
-If you check 'print', you can confirm whether a block has been excluded on the Command Prompt screen.
-If you check 'Adjust', the elements used in Adjust will be excluded.
-You can also specify things like `attn`, and in this case, elements containing `attn` will be excluded.
+When merging, you can set blocks that you want to include/exclude.
+Only the selected blocks will be merged / will not be merged.
+If you check 'print', you can confirm whether a block has been include/excluded on the Command Prompt screen.
+If you check 'Adjust', the elements used in Adjust will be included/excluded.
+You can also specify things like `attn`, and in this case, elements containing `attn` will be included/excluded.
 Separate the strings with commas.

 ## unload button
 Deletes the currently loaded model.
 This is used to free up GPU memory when using kohya-ss GUI.
 Once the model is deleted, you will not be able to generate images.
 If you want to generate images, please re-select models.